mingzhe-zhang/mingzhe-zhang.github.io/_pages/all-news.md

 ## 2021

 + [2021-11-09] I will serve as the ERC member of ISCA 2022.
++ [2021-10-18] Welcome Xianglong Deng (UG student from UESTC, upcoming Ph.D student of our team) to join our team as the UG Research Intern!
 + [2021-09-04] Our paper "[Distilling Bit-level Sparsity Parallelism for General Purpose Deep Learning Acceleration](../publications/MICRO2021)" has been accepted by MICRO 2021!
 Congrats to all collaborators!
++ [2021-07-10] Welcome Shengyu Fan (PG student from Shandong Normal University) to join our team as the Research Intern!
 + [2021-07-05] I will serve as the Program Committee member of ICPADS 2021.
 + [2021-06-12] One paper has been accepted in ICPP 2021.
 Congrats to all collaborators!
 + [2021-05-31] I will serve as the Program Committee member of NVMSA 2021.